 Stepping into a good pub in Soho is like stepping into your living room – just with more beer.
 We love the friendly, authentic vibe of the Blue Posts.

 This classic Soho pub is located at 22 Berwick Street – make sure to note down the address because there are at least three pubs in Soho called “the Blue Posts”.

-This one is our favourites because it’s really not trying too hard – in fact, it’s quite the opposite.
+This is one of our favourites because it’s really not trying too hard – in fact, it’s quite the opposite.

 There’s a faint musty smell that shows even years of a smoking ban can’t quite get the scent out of the upholstery, as well as a collection of vintage plates on the wall.

 There’s a reasonable selection of beer, wine and spirits, as well as a classic British menu.
 The fish and chips are particularly delicious!